Codeon-GmbH/mulle-clang-project/README.md

 # mulle-clang

-This is an Objective-C compiler based on clang 14.0.6, written for the [mulle-objc](//www.mulle-kybernetik.com/weblog/2015/mulle_objc_a_new_objective_c_.html) runtime.
+This is an Objective-C compiler based on clang 17.0.6, written for the, written for the [mulle-objc](//www.mulle-kybernetik.com/weblog/2015/mulle_objc_a_new_objective_c_.html) runtime.
 It corresponds to mulle-objc-runtime v0.20 or better.